Chodský Újezd

 Chodský Újezd (Heiligenkreuz) is a municipality and village in Tachov District in the Plzeň Region of the Czech Republic.
 It has about 800 inhabitants.

 Chodský Újezd lies approximately 8 km north of Tachov, 56 km west of Plzeň, and 131 km west of Prague.

-Administrative parts
+Administrative division

-Villages of Dolní Jadruž, Horní Jadruž, Nahý Újezdec, Neblažov, Štokov and Žďár are administrative parts of Chodský Újezd.
+Chodský Újezd consists of seven municipal parts (in brackets population according to the 2021 census):